kylebarz/udacity-item-classifier/README.md

 The number of epochs is configurable.
 In a future relase, I would add testing of multiple models and have it automatically end when training is no longer improving.

 *Step 4: Copy the output model (saved to the datalake) into the "model/" folder for access.
+Alternatively, you can download the pre-trained model from the link above, unzip, and place it in the "model/" folder.

 *Step 5: Run "python app.py" to launch Flask.
 Access the model through the web browser.